starnight/MicroHttpServer/README.md

     * middleware.c: The source file of C Version Micro HTTP Server middleware.
   * static/: Place the static files: HTML, JS, Images ... , which could be access directly.
   * Makefile: The makefile of this C Version Micro HTTP Server example.
+* FreeRTOS/: Place the example of Micro HTTP Server ported on FreeRTOS.
 * .travis.yml: The continuous integration build script for Travis CI.
 * LICENSE.md: The BSD license file.
 * README.md: This read me file.